vaultah/replicat/README.md

  - Backblaze B2

-You can implement and use your own adapter for pretty much any backup destination without changing the source code of replicat (more on that later).
-You can also submit a PR to add your adapter to this repository.
+You can implement and use your own adapter for pretty much any backup destination without changing the source code of Replicat (more on that later).

 ## Installation